 To read 400-word biographies of our associates based throughout the Western United States, continue below:[* = GROVEWELL-qualified executive coach]

-*MANUELLE CHARBONNEAU is a bilingual and bicultural French-American executive advisor to global senior leaders and teams.
+*MANUELLE CHARBONNEAU is a bilingual/bicultural French-American executive coach and advisor to global senior leaders and teams.
 She helps high potentials, particularly those from expert backgrounds, influence and succeed across boundaries and systems.

-A French expatriate as a child, by the time Manuelle was 7 years old, she had lived on three continents.
-Her education includes a B.A. in international business from Audencia Business School (France); two masters degrees (one in clinical psychology, one in organizational psychology); and a Ph.D. in organizational psychology from Alliant International University (California).
-Her doctoral dissertation on the use of technology in coaching has been used as a reference worldwide.
+Raised in an expatriate family, by the time Manuelle was 7 years old she had lived on three continents.
+Her education includes a B.A. in international business from Audencia Business School (France); two masters degrees (one in clinical psychology, one in organizational psychology) and a Ph.D. in organizational psychology from Alliant International University (California).
+Her dissertation on the use of technology in coaching has been used as a reference worldwide.
 Manuelle also has completed an Executive Leadership Certificate from Cornell University (New York) as well as executive courses in cross-cultural communication and global leadership at the Thunderbird School of Global Management (Arizona).
-Manuelle is certified in selection and development assessments including Global Competency Inventory, Team Emotional Intelligence, Entrepreneur Mindset Profile, Versatility Index Profile, Assess-Systems, PDi 360 Profiler, GlobeSmart, CPI 260, FIRO-B, MBTI, and TKI.
+Manuelle is certified in a range of assessments including Global Competency Inventory, Team Emotional Intelligence, Entrepreneur Mindset Profile, Versatility Index Profile, PDi 360 Profilor, Thomas-Kilmann Conflict Mode Instrument, GlobeSmart, FIRO-B, and MBTI.

-Manuelle has coached leaders across sectors in organizations ranging from Fortune 500 to startups, including Hermès of Paris, Symantec, Airbus, Saks Fifth Avenue, Caltech University Tech Transfer, Sanofi, Verizon Digital Media, The American Water Works Association, Nemours Children Hospital, Lenovo, Genzyme, David Yurman, IBM’s Almaden Research Center, East West Bank, United Way, Enedis, BNP Paribas, French Accelerator, Raytheon, and the U.S. Department of Defense.
+As an independent professional, Manuelle has coached leaders in organizations ranging from Fortune 500 to startups, including Hermès of Paris, Symantec, Airbus, Saks Fifth Avenue, Caltech University Tech Transfer, Sanofi, Verizon Digital Media, The American Water Works Association, Nemours Children Hospital, Lenovo, Genzyme, David Yurman, IBM’s Almaden Research Center, East West Bank, United Way, Enedis, BNP Paribas, French Accelerator, Raytheon, and the U.S. Department of Defense.

 Manuelle has served as a board member of the Los Angeles Organization Development Network.
 She also has presented at several annual conferences of the Consulting Psychology Division of the American Psychological Association.